 Jephthah's Joy

-Consider both the tragic and triumph of Jephthah's story, so misunderstood in our earthly mindset, yet this man made it into the Faith Hall of Fame in Hebrews 11.
+Consider both the tragedy and triumph of Jephthah's story, so misunderstood in our earthly mindset, yet this man made it into the Faith Hall of Fame in Hebrews 11.
 Here is the account found in Hebrews 11:31-34, "By faith Rahab the prostitute did not perish with those who were disobedient, because she had given a friendly welcome to the spies.
 And what more shall I say?
 For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets—who through faith conquered kingdoms, enforced justice, obtained promises, stopped the mouths of lions, quenched the power of fire, escaped the edge of the sword, were made strong out of weakness, became mighty in war, put foreign armies to flight."

 Read the entire account in Judges 11.